ashtonjamesd/semantic-interpretation/written/4_1_albus/3_abstract_syntax_tree.md

 }
 ```

-Logical or takes precedence over logical and mainly because this is how it works in modern programming languages.
-This stems from C++, which stemmed from C, which stemmed from mathematics.

-Take the following expression:
+In Boolean logic, `and` takes precedence over `or`.
+This is the same precedence we expect in most programming languages, including those derived from C++, which in turn, has its roots in mathematical logic.
+For instance, consider the following expressions:

 ```
 let x = 2 == 2 and true;
 ```

-You would expect this particular expression to be evaluated with the following precedence:
+You would expect this to be parsed as:

 ```
 Expr: x = ((2 == 2) and True)
 ```

-However, if we place logical and precedence over equality, we would get this:
+This makes sense logically and aligns with how most programming languages interpret such expressions.
+If we were to incorrectly place logical `and` precedence over equality, we would end up with the following:

 ```
 Expr: x = (2 == (2 and True))
 ```

-The first expression is a lot more natural and makes more sense to the programmer.
+The first expression is a lot more intuitive and meaningful.

-Next, lets implement the equality expression parsing.
+Next, we need to implement parsing for equality expressions, such as equality and inequality operators.

 ```
 private Expression ParseEquality() {